Ex-Orlando Pirates star swaps Premier League for France in latest career move

-Marshall Munetsi: Former Orlando Pirates Star Leaves Premier League Side for France
+Marshall Munetsi: Former Orlando Pirates Star Leaves Premier League Club for France

 Former Orlando Pirates midfielder Marshall Munetsi will see out the rest of the campaign in France after sealing a loan switch from Wolves to Ligue 1 debutants Paris FC.